-A standard spackle is made of a type of plaster derived from hydrated calcium sulfate that bonds well to cement boards and drywall ceiling.
-Spackle can be bought in different sizes and weights at hardware stores, either as a premixed solution or in powder form.
-If you prefer simplicity, you may want to opt for powder spackle over premixed versions because it's easier to control the consistency by adding water to create a ceiling paste.
+A standard spackle is a type of plaster derived from hydrated calcium sulfate that bonds well to cement boards and drywall ceiling, but lightweight vinyl-based products are also available.
+Spackle can be bought in different sizes and weights at hardware stores, usually as a premixed paste.
+You can also use drywall joint compound used for taping drywall seams as spackle if desired.

 How to Spackle a Ceiling Properly

 Before working on the ceiling, make sure that the ladders and scaffolds are carefully set and the drywall has been sanded, cleaned and prepped.
 Open the windows of the room for proper ventilation.

 When you're ready, use a putty knife to scrape and remove splinters and debris from the drywall first.
 Next, place a small amount of spackling paste on the putty knife to apply to the needed areas.